 Susannah Johnson is a highly experienced barrister who specialises in family work involving children, civil cases arising from sexual and physical abuse, and public inquiry work.
 Susannah also undertakes Court of Protection work.

-As well as being noted for her advocacy skills, Susannah is known for her sound judgment and for her sensitive approach to vulnerable clients.
+As well as being noted for her legal ability and impressive advocacy, Susannah is known for her sound judgment and sensitive approach towards vulnerable litigants and clients.

 Susannah is a highly experienced advocate who regularly appears in the High Court in complex public and private law cases.
 She acts for parents, guardians and local authorities and acts for parents in international child abduction cases.
 Susannah also has experience in forced marriage and Court of Protection cases.
 She has attracted positive comment on her advocacy skills from both clients and the judiciary.

 Susannah is a contributor to Family Law Journal and to chambers run seminars and events, giving talks on areas of topical interest.